jonmajorc/jonmajorc.me/src/content/conference-tips-react-rally-2018/index.md

 ## 6. Set conference goals

-Set a goal.
-A friend at this conference set a goal for herself to talk to as many other female devs.
-I’ve also hear of people setting a goal as far as meeting anyone wearing a blue shirt.
-Sometimes setting a goal such as these can help motivate meeting someone new.
+Set a goal; A friend at this conference had a goal for herself to talk to as many other female developers.
+I’ve also heard of people setting a goal to meet anyone wearing a blue shirt.
+Sometimes setting a goal can help motivate meeting new people.
 Try it!

 ## 7. Follow ups...